kempniu/evmapy/README.rst

 Configuration
 -------------

 Configuration is stored in JSON files.
 You can generate one automatically using the ``--generate DEVICE`` command line option.
-Each configuration file is a representation of an object with the following properties:
+Each configuration file is a representation of an object with the following (mandatory) properties:

 - *actions*: actions to take in response to events; each action has the following properties: